-- -- The identification of specific goals and objectives for economic development and the development of quantifiable metrics and performance measures, anchored in population growth and the success and prosperity of residents.1 - -- The identification of specific strategies, taking a whole-of-government approach, to achieve the goals and objectives identified above.2 - -- The identification and definition of not more than five key regions within this state for the purposes of regional economic development strategies and collaboration. - -- The identification and proposed structure of a State-led economic development entity best suited to serve these regions in progress toward the defined goals and strategies to ensure statewide success. - -- The identification and analysis of the State's strategic assets. - -- The identification and analysis of the State's competitive landscape. - -- An analysis of the historical performance of the State's economic development strategies, which would have to consider whether these economic development strategies resulted in outcomes that increased the success and prosperity of the residents of the State.
+- -- The identification of specific goals and objectives for economic development and the development of quantifiable metrics and performance measures, anchored in population growth and the success and prosperity of residents.1 - -- The identification of specific strategies, taking a whole-of-government approach, to achieve the goals and objectives identified above.2 - -- The identification and definition of not more than five key regions within the State for the purposes of regional economic development strategies and collaboration. - -- The identification and proposed structure of a State-led economic development entity best suited to serve these regions in progress toward the defined goals and strategies to ensure statewide success. - -- The identification and analysis of the State's strategic assets. - -- The identification and analysis of the State's competitive landscape. - -- An analysis of the historical performance of the State's economic development strategies, which would have to consider whether these economic development strategies resulted in outcomes that increased the success and prosperity of the residents of the State. - -- A process to evaluate the State's effectiveness in exercising the powers and duties conferred by the bill, including the MEDC's ability to work with other State, regional, and local economic development organizations.